Meet Our Team

 Her appointments will make you think differently about the body.
 She uses a combination of skills including NKT (Neurokinetic Therapy)and P-DTR (Proprioceptive Deep Tendon Reflex) to pinpoint and correct compensation patterns of the body as well as CranioSacral Therapy to gently allow the body to self correct and realign.

-Though Lindsay is at work most of the time, when she’s not, she is most likely traveling a new country or spending time with her husband and friends.
+Though Lindsay is at work most of the time, when she’s not, she is most likely traveling a new country, spending time with her husband or trying to tire out her husky puppy!

 Brodie Lefaivre, Certified Athletic Therapist